Erection Of The Penis

 How Does Your Erection End?

-When a man has had an orgasm, or sexual stimulation is ceased, the erection will normally fade.
+When you have had an orgasm, or sexual stimulation is ceased, the erection will normally fade.

 How Do Viagra, Cialis And Levitra Produce Erections?